-Goldendoodles and Golden Retrievers are both attractive, intelligent, relatively easy to train dogs.
+It’s the Goldendoodles vs Golden Retriever debate!
+These breeds are both attractive, intelligent, relatively easy to train dogs.

 A Goldendoodle is likely to be slightly smaller than a Golden Retriever, and they might inherit the non-shedding Poodle coat.